eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 7 - Vector space and Efficient scoring.md

 * Region of doc which can contain text (abstract, main content, intro)
 * Build inverted indexes as well on zones
 * Allows us to differenciate if a word is in the abstract or in references
-* Can either create a separate postings list for each zone, or have multiple postings in one postings list, based on what quereies you want
+* Can either create a separate postings list for each zone, or have multiple postings in one postings list, based on what queries you want

+## Query term proximity
+* What is the proximity of word in a certain window size?
+* Let w be the smallest window in a doc containing all query terms, e.g.,
+* For the query strained mercy the smallest window in the doc *The quality* of mercy is not strained is 4 (words

+## Query parsers
+* Spawn one or more queries to indexes:
+	* #toExpand

+## Aggregate scores
+* Score functions combining cosine, static quality, proximity, etc.
+* Some applications combine using expert tuning
+* More common with machine learning

+## TAAT - _Term At A Time_
+* Scores for all docs computed concurrently, one query term at a time

+## DAAT - _Document At A Time_
+* Total score for each doc (incl query terms) computed, before proceeding
+* Does not have intermediate and partial scores lit _TAAT_

+# Safe vs non-safe ranking
+---
+_Safe guarantee that K docs returned are the K absolute highest scoring docs_

+## Safe ranking

+## WAND Scoring
+#toExpand

+## Static quality scores

+* **Relevance** is being modeled by cosine scores
+* Authority is typically a query-independent property of a document

+Examples:
+* Wikipedia among websites
+* Articles by trusted sources